rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 from expert meditators across four traditions.
 Hoping to rope in couple of [MESEC](https://www.mesec.co/) friends for expert collab.

 f) Well, the `Sense of Self` readings are picking pace.
-Glad that the hibernation phase is over.
-By 2027, all internships would be moved to this topic.
+Will take a shot at ANRF- ECR grant of 2026.
+Will cut down some breadth to go deep into `Sense of Self` projects.